Gallery

 This hive shows classic fanning by workers from the nasnov glands.
 A virgin queen was out mating and the workers were fanning to give her additional information to come home, "We're over here!"
 She started to lay a few days later.

 Good queens and good forage make for large colonies.
-If you are worried about the 3 brood boxes - which can be a bit daunting (!), the colony had 20 frames of brood in the two broodboxes and as I was going away for a while, I decided to give them more space so a third was added.
+If you are worried about the 3 brood boxes - which can be a bit daunting (!), the colony had 20 frames of brood in the two broodboxes the stock had and as I was going away for a while, I decided to give them more space so a third was added.
 You will also notice there's a clearer board positioned under the top two supers as these were in the process of being removed.
 The beer crate was to stand on.